Mountain Valley Recycling Plant, Kentucky, United States of America

 In May 2010, Mountain Valley Recycling (MVR), a high sustainable plastic resins manufacturer, unveiled plans to set up a plastic recycling plant in Frankfort, Kentucky, US.
-The $9.2m facility was officially opened in August 2010 and is expected to be fully operational by the end of the year.
+The $9.2m facility was officially opened in August 2010.
 The new plant is housed in a 220,000ft² building that was previously used by Bendix, a car parts manufacturer.
-It will process around 90 million pellets a year.
+It processes around 100 million pounds of plastic a year.

 The processed plastic is converted into 100% recycled resin.
 These resins have properties comparable to virgin PP and PS.